zellwk/zellwk.com/src/posts/2019-03-20-publish-to-npm.md

 ## Creating your first package

 This section is for you if you haven't published a package to npm before.
-Feel free to skip to the next section if you published one before.
+Feel free to skip to the next section if you've published one before.

 To publish your first package to npm, you need to go through these steps: